PatrickMiller164/PlaylistsByPatrick-SpotifyApp/README.md

 ### About this Repository

 This repository houses the front-end code for my app.
-It was built using React, and is currently deployed on AWS via AWS Amplify.
+It is built using React, and is currently deployed on AWS via AWS Amplify.
 This is connected to the back-end via AWS API Gateway and AWS Lambda.
 The back-end was written in Python, and then converted into a web framework using FastAPI.
 I use the Supabase Python SDK for database management and Terraform to write the server infrastructure as code.